cucumber-attic/website/apps/dynamic/views/docs/reference/jvm.md

 Cucumber-JVM consists of several modules (jars) that you can download from the [public maven repo](http://repo1.maven.org/maven2/info/cukes/).
 There is no "setup" program for Cucumber-JVM---just jar files.

+What jar files to add to your project classpath depends on what programming language you are using.
+If you are using Java, you may want to add one of the jars for [dependency injection](/docs/reference/java-di) as well.

+### Snapshot releases

-If you like living dangerously you can also get `SNAPSHOT` builds from the [sonatype snapshot repo](https://oss.sonatype.org/content/repositories/snapshots/info/cukes/).
+If you want to take advantage of functionality that has been committed to the git master branch, but hasn't been released to the public maven repo yet, you can use `SNAPSHOT` builds from the [sonatype snapshot repo](https://oss.sonatype.org/content/repositories/snapshots/info/cukes/).

+Just add the following to your `pom.xml`:

 ```xml
 <repository>